Overcoming Narcissistic Abuse by Elizabeth Shaw – Life Coach.

 Number three.
 When they see your pain, either pain your suffering from external sources, you’re telling them about something that happened to you, and for a second you see that smirk, and it makes you uncomfortable, or pain they have inflicted on you.
 They do get pleasure out of others suffering.

 Number four.
 When they reject your thoughts, feelings or opinions.

 Number five.
-If you set a boundaries and say no, you don’t give them what they want, yet you’re upset and they know you’re upset, they may smirk as they are pleased they upset you.
+If you set boundaries and say no, you don’t give them what they want, yet you’re upset, and they know you’re upset, they may smirk as they are pleased they upset you.

 Number seven.
 When they are manipulating you or gaslighting you, when you’re then confused or defensive, you may at the moment notice a smirk.
 At the time not aware of what it’s about.